 Handling and resolution of the conflict of interest: Fund selection is implemented subject to a clearly-structured, objective and comprehensible process (Raiffeisen Capital Management fund selection process).
 There are no restrictions in respect of individual fund companies.
 The Raiffeisen Capital Management fund selection process ensures that Raiffeisen Capital Management funds are subject to the same criteria as third-party funds and have the same opportunities for possible selection by the portfolio's management.
 The fund selection process is based on quantitative and qualitative analysis.
-In the quantitative analysis process the historical performance of individual funds is evaluated on the basis of various ratios.
-The historical performance for at least three years is included.
+In the quantitative analysis process the historical performance of individual funds.
 The results of the quantitative analysis provide an important input for qualitative analysis.
 For evaluation of the quantitative criteria an in-house, computer-based evaluation program is used which assesses the investment funds in accordance with pre-defined criteria.
 This ensures an objective quantitative evaluation which is independent of personal considerations.
 The characteristics of the individual funds are assessed within the framework of the qualitative analysis through contact with the relevant fund company.
 The goal is to obtain precise knowledge of the investment philosophy, investment process, risk management etc. for the fund/fund company.
 Analysis of the strengths and weaknesses of the individual funds in various market phases is another important aspect.
 In addition, within the framework of the qualitative analysis, qualitative and quantitative elements are linked (e.g. style analysis).
 The analysis is rounded off with analysis of the fund composition in terms of region/industry structure and the current positioning and market assessment of the fund's management.
 In the segment of the absolute return-oriented funds, in combination with the market phase analysis and correlation analysis qualitative analysis has a particularly high status.
 Continuous monitoring of the selected investment funds is a matter of course.